 An eBook is your time to shine.
 Demonstrate knowledge and skills so that anyone reading that eBook is left in no doubt that you are competent and knowledgeable.

 eBooks can get to places that other media can't.
 For example, consider making the eBook available on Amazon's Kindle store.
 This opens up a new market of Kindle readers - as opposed to people who read blogs, or visit websites.

 eBooks can also take on a life of their own and go viral - provided it is sufficiently useful that people talk about it and share it on.

-3. Trust & Credibility
+3. Trust & credibility

 Trust and credibility are vital components in the business/customer dynamic.
-Businesses that are looking to generate sales and conversion online, in particular, have a difficult time getting people to part with their money, precisely because it is so hard to build trust over the Internet.
+Companies that are looking to generate sales and conversion online, in particular, have a difficult time getting people to part with their money, precisely because it is so hard to build trust over the Internet.

 By showing off your expertise, and providing information of value to potential clients and customers, an eBook helps to build trust and credibility for you.